intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

     Incentives are needed to motivate improvements in public network access.
 Measurements may be one step toward driving competitive market incentive.
-18. For future-proof networking, measuring ecological impact of material and energy usage is important.
+18. For future-proof networking, it is important to measure the ecological impact of material and energy usage.
 19. We do not have incontrovertible evidence that any one metric (e.g., latency or speed) is more important than others to persuade device vendors to concentrate on any one optimization.